Alejogb1/job-board/blog-data/how-should-ddd-handle-distributed-status-across-domains.md

 id: "how-should-ddd-handle-distributed-status-across-domains"
 ---

-Okay, let's tackle this.
+, let's tackle this.
 I've been in the trenches with distributed systems for what feels like an eternity, and handling status across domain boundaries within a distributed domain-driven design (ddd) architecture is definitely a recurring challenge, one that I've seen go sideways many times.
 We're essentially dealing with the inherent tension between domain autonomy and the need for coordination.
 Let me walk you through how I typically approach this, drawing on my experiences.

 The crux of the problem, as i see it, is that we can't let one domain reach into another to directly interrogate its state.
 That violates the fundamental principle of domain encapsulation.
 But the reality is that domains often need to react to changes in other domains, which brings us to the crux of distributed status.
 It's not about having one central authority that dictates the "true" status, but rather, allowing each domain to maintain its own consistent view of the world, often in relation to other domains.

-My preferred approach revolves around the concept of *eventual consistency*, achieved through asynchronous communication, typically using message brokers.
+My preferred approach revolves around the concept of _eventual consistency_, achieved through asynchronous communication, typically using message brokers.
 Specifically, we would utilize domain events to broadcast relevant status changes.
 This means when a domain undergoes a state transition that might be of interest to others, it emits a domain event.
 These events are descriptive, immutable records of "something that happened" within that domain.
 Another domain, subscribed to these events, can then independently update its local data to reflect these changes, according to its own domain logic.
 Crucially, we are not asking the emitting domain for its current status; rather, we are reacting to its past state changes.

 It is absolutely vital to understand that this model does not guarantee instantaneous consistency. there is a propagation delay inherent in this asynchronous mechanism.
 This is acceptable – in fact, it's desired – in most DDD contexts, particularly when we're dealing with multiple services.

 Let's make this concrete.
 Consider an e-commerce system with two domains: `order` and `inventory`.
-When an order is placed in the `order` domain, we would *not* directly query the `inventory` domain to check stock.
+When an order is placed in the `order` domain, we would _not_ directly query the `inventory` domain to check stock.
 Instead, the `order` domain emits an `orderplaced` event.
 The `inventory` domain, subscribed to this event, receives it and, based on its logic, updates its stock levels and may emit further events like `stockreserved` or `stockdepleted`.
 Here is a rough example in a python-like syntax of what this could look like:

 ```python
 # inside the 'order' domain